 Well with the forecast for the weekend looking rainy and windy, I opted to take a Me day and attempt Jacumba Mountain again.
 Last weekend, I tried summiting it via the Morteros Palm route.
 Had two companions along for the hike.
-We got close to the summit, but a few route errors and the difficulty had us reach a predefined turn around time.
+We got close to the summit, but a few route errors and its difficulty had us reach a predefined turnaround time.

 So, this time I decided to see if I could attempt the summit via the southern route.
 I knew the road would be a challenge, reports of its condition were not good.
 I pulled off the 8 at the In-Po-Kah and headed to TM019.
 The road was rough in spots, but my Subaru Outback handled it without an issue.
 I reached the spot where Patrick O’Neil’s track began.
 Judging by the road ahead, I concur that this was a good spot to park.

 The first part of the route weaved through the rocks and cacti.
-I knew this section would be fairly straight forward.
+I knew this section would be fairly straightforward.
 After a bit, the route began to gain some elevation.
-Unlike the first attempt, this gain was not nearly as painful nor difficult.
+Unlike the first attempt, this gain was not nearly as painful or difficult.
 In fact, it was almost stair-like for portions.

 The route also had some nice level sections to pause and catch your breath at.

 The real challenge of this route is the middle section.
 The ridge is too jumbled with boulders, so I followed the general route that Patrick used.
 This portion is a slow scramble over rocks and through the trees.
 The upside was I was shielded from the wind.